Undergraduate Department of

 The Department of Business Analytics, Information Systems and Supply Chain offers honors in the major to encourage talented students to undertake independent and original research as part of the undergraduate experience.
 For requirements and other information see the "University Honors Office and Honor Societies" chapter of this General Bulletin.

 The Business Analytics Minor is designed to produce analytically savvy students who will be adept at working in interdisciplinary teams in any organization to solve complex business problems.
 This is not a University degree program leading to a diploma.
-Students interested in the minor must take a total of twelve hours as described below.
+The Business Analytics Minor will consist of 12 credit hours.
+Students interested in pursuing the minor should register their intent to do so with the College of Business Undergraduate Advising office prior to starting the minor.
+Students are encouraged to begin their minor coursework at least three semesters before graduation.

 ISM—Information Systems Management